 We have added a new button to Canvas.
 Although not particularly exciting in itself, it’s what this button can do that makes it newsworthy.
-Lecturers in the Faculty of Science and Engineering are part of a pilot looking at improving the accessibility of their Canvas Courses.
+Lecturers in the Faculty of Science and Engineering are part of a pilot looking at improving the accessibility in Canvas modules.

-The Universal Design Online content Inspection Tool, or UDOIT (pronounced, “You Do It”) enables staff to identify accessibility issues in their Canvas course content.
+We are supporting lecturers to do this via a Canvas diagnostic tool “UDOIT”.
+The Universal Design Online content Inspection Tool, or UDOIT enables staff to identify accessibility issues in their Canvas course content.

-The UDOIT tool will scan a course, generate a report, and provide resources on how to address common accessibility issues.
+The Canvas addon scans a course, generates a report, and provides a summary of accessibility issues specific to their Canvas module.
 It was created by the Center for Distributed Learning (CDL) at the University of Central Florida (CDL).

 - Files (i.e., .html files)

 UDOIT also checks for the appropriate use of;

 - Color contrast

 The Origin of UDOIT

 The Center for Distributed Learning (CDL) partners with the Student Accessibility Services (SAS) office to ensure access to online course content for students with disabilities.
 Historically, reviewing courses has been a manual, reactive process done by CDL staff.
 With UCF’s large online presence, a systematic, proactive, instructor-centric approach was devised to identify accessibility issues in online course content.